ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

 ## Step 1: Create a Kubernetes cluster on Amazon EKS

 Follow the first two steps in [this AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html#)
-to: (1) Create your Amazon EKS cluster (2) Configure your computer to communicate with your cluster.
+to: (1) create your Amazon EKS cluster and (2) configure your computer to communicate with your cluster.

 ## Step 2: Create node groups for the Amazon EKS cluster